 Beyond academics, life at Sargent College may be just what you’re looking for.
 You’ll be part of a close-knit community of PT students—in a specialized school that gives you the resources of a major university and the feeling of a family.
 You’ll also feel the energy of Boston—a vibrant intellectual, scientific, and cultural hub.
 And when you want to work out, you’ll have a world-class facility minutes away at the BU Fitness & Recreation Center.

 In the job market, a DPT degree from Boston University will work hard for you in return.
-Over the last three years, 100 percent of BU graduates actively seeking employment found jobs.
+Over the last two years, 100 percent of BU graduates actively seeking employment found jobs.